tbfe-de/viva-tcl/emb_tcl/README.md

 read or written by any application that is able to operate on (text-) files.

 Beyond that little assumptions can be made, e.g. with respect to the data in the pseudo-file, it might be text or binary.
-Here it is assumed that the device driver is our friend, reflecting the current and receiveing a modified pin state as usual characters '0' and '1', i.e. ASCII 0x110000 and 0x110001.
-Thuis makes it content easier in most scripting languages, including Tcl, but only marginally: few lines would have to be added if the state were represented in separate bits of a word (8, 16, 32 bit, ...) or a sequence thereof.
+Here it is assumed that the device driver is our friend, reflecting the current and receiving a modified pin state as usual characters '0' and '1', i.e. ASCII 0x110000 and 0x110001.
+This makes it content easier in most scripting languages, including Tcl, but only marginally: few lines would have to be added if the state were represented in separate bits of a word (8, 16, 32 bit, ...) or a sequence thereof.